 What factors will affect semi permanent makeup?

-- The speed at which the skin absorbs the pigment – the slower the absorption the longer the pigment will hold.
+- The speed at which the skin absorbs the pigment – the slower the absorption rate, the longer the pigment will hold.

 - The area of treatment – enhancements to the face, for example, fade more quickly due to constant exposure and product use.